SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/20-create-environment-with-custom-packages-installed.md

-# How to create an environment with custom packages installed
+# Create an environment with custom packages installed

 If you’d like a set of custom packages to be installed and ready to go when you (or anyone else) launches a session in your project, you can take advantage of Renku’s **code based environments**.